SSICLOPS/cppl/README.md

 ## Versions

 This repository contains two versions of CPPL.
-The first is the version used for the paper with some extensions.
-The second version is the library form libcppl which is built in `policy-decision-point`.
-You should use the latter if not explicitly pointed to otherwise.
+The first is the version used for the original paper at ACM WPES 2016 with some extensions.
+The second version is the library form libcppl which is built in `policy-decision-point` and provided the basis for several integration concepts presented in the paper at IEEE IC2E 2018.
+We suggest the use of the latter if not explicitly pointed to otherwise.

 ## Build Instructions